-788 6 Summary and concluding remarks
+789 6.
+Summary and concluding remarks

-This work focuses on the investigation of sea ice formation in the TNB polynya in response to wind forcing.
-Because of the lack of direct observations related to sea ice fields, models provide valuable insight into the mean state of the ice cover (Flato, 2003) together with satellite observations which indeed fail often in availability and spatial resolution.
-A coupled sea ice-ocean model that simulates the seasonal cycle of sea ice formation in, and export off, the polynya was presented.
-The model is applied to the TNB area, including also the nearby regions north and south of the bay in order to characterize at the best seasonal sea ice variability and polynya behaviour.
-The horizontal resolution is of 1 km, which is sufficient to represent the salient features of the coastline geometry, notably the Drygalski Ice Tongue.
-The model has been forced by a combination of Era Interim reanalysis by ECMWF and in-situ data from Rita and Manuela AWS, and also by in situ oceanic data.

-The modelled sea ice fields have proved to be very sensitive to the atmospheric forcing.
-The sea ice 799 evolution has been found to be shaped by different parameters involved in the dynamics of sea ice 800 801 which in turn affects the thermal processes that occur in the ice cover.
-Several sensitivity experiments have been performed in order to optimize and set up a few main parameterizations and 802 coefficients, thus improving the model outputs.
-The use of an ice thickness collection depth (H)803 804 varying with the wind speed used by Winsor & Björk (2000) seems to be the best choice, amongst the ones considered here, for simulating sea ice fields and thermodynamic heat losses through thin 805 ice inside the polynya.
-In contrast, the rheology parameter P^ has not been found to affect 806 significantly the drift of sea ice in this region, resulting in almost unchanged outputs of sea ice 807 concentration and thickness distribution irrespective of the value used for P^ .
-The importance of the 808 809 air drag coefficient, one of the most important factors in modelling ice motion, has been also stressed.
-First the responses of the model to constant values of the air-ice (C{da}) and ice-ocean (C{do}) 810 drag coefficients and subsequently to the C{da}/C{do} ratio have been investigated, the latter being the 811 most basic parameter of sea ice dynamics in determining the mean sea ice drift speed (Geiger et al., 812 1998; Harder and Fisher, 1999).
-A C{da} varying with wind speed has been adopted, while C{do} is 813 forced to depend linearly on C{da} through a constant factor.
-Also a wind enhancement function has 814 815 been developed in order to try to improve the prediction of sea ice fields.
-However, its application was unsuccessful, causing too much high values of the wind stress.
-816
+This work focuses on the investigation of sea ice formation in the TNB polynya in response to wind 790 791 forcing.
+Because of the lack of direct observations related to sea ice fields, models provide valuable insight into the mean state of the ice cover (Flato, 2003) together with satellite observations which 792 indeed fail often in availability and spatial resolution.
+A coupled sea ice-ocean model that simulates 793 the seasonal cycle of sea ice formation and export within the polynya was presented.
+The model is 794 795 applied to the TNB area, including also the nearby regions north and south of the bay in order to 796 characterize at the best seasonal sea ice variability and polynya behaviour.
+The horizontal resolution 797 is of 1 km, which is sufficient to represent the salient features of the coastline geometry, notably the Drygalski Ice Tongue.
+The model has been forced by a combination of Era Interim reanalysis by 798 ECMWF and in-situ data from Rita and Manuela AWS, and also by in situ oceanic data.
+799 coefficients, thus improving the model outputs.
+The use of a demarcation ice collection thickness 804 805 (H) varying with the wind speed used by Winsor & Björk (2000) seems to be the best choice, amongst the ones considered here, for simulating sea ice fields and thermodynamic heat losses 806 through thin ice inside the polynya.
+In contrast, the rheology parameter $P^$ has not been found to 807 affect significantly the drift of sea ice in this region, resulting in almost unchanged outputs of sea 808 ice concentration and thickness distribution irrespective of the value used for $P^$ .
+The importance of 809 810 the air drag coefficient, one of the most important factors in modelling ice motion, has been also stressed.
+First the responses of the model to constant values of the air-ice ( $C{da}$ ) and ice-ocean ( $C{do}$ ) 811 drag coefficients and subsequently to the $C{da}/C{do}$ ratio have been investigated, the latter being the 812 813 most basic parameter of sea ice dynamics in determining the mean sea ice drift speed (Geiger et al., 1998; Harder and Fisher, 1999).
+A $C{da}$ varying with wind speed has been adopted, while $C{do}$ is 814 forced to depend linearly on $C{da}$ through a constant factor.
+Also a wind enhancement function has 815 816 been developed in order to try to improve the prediction of sea ice fields.
+However, its application was unsuccessful, causing unrealistically high large values of the wind stress.
+817